-We now apply cardinality sparsity to neural networks and tensor regression.
-For the neural-networks application, we use the well-known \emph{Optical-Recognition-of-Handwritten-Digits} data \citep{Dua:2019}.
+We study cardinality sparsity in machine learning systems using both real and simulated datasets.
+For the neural-networks application, we use the \emph{Optical-Recognition-of-Handwritten-Digits} data \citep{Dua:2019}.
 We train a two-layer relu network with $40$ nodes in the hidden layer with gradient descent.
 For backpropagation, we use Algorithm~\ref{alg:SecondMult}; for forward operations; we use Algorithm~\ref{alg:FirstMult}.
 After each weight update, we project the weight matrix of the hidden layer onto a cardinality-sparse matrix: We sort and split each column into $k$~partitions, where $k$ is the sparsity degree.
 We then replace the old values by the mean of the values in each partition (see our Section~\ref{sec:Computations}), so that all values in each partition are equal after the projection.
 The accuracy of the neural networks is illustrated in Figure~\ref{Accuracy}.
 This result shows that, cardinality sparsity training accelerates the parameter training substantially.
 It is important to understand that it is possible to conduct the experiment without using weight matrix projection.
 This is because the input data, which has a high dimension, is sparse, and most of the computational efficiency comes from the sparsity of the input data.
 Although weight projection may further decrease computations, it's not mandatory.

 We also investigated the accuracy versus time in two cases.
 As we observe in Figure \ref{Accuracy}, our method obtains high accuracy rates faster than the usual training methods.

 We also consider the tensor regression.
 We applied the \texttt{Tensorly} package for this simulation \citep{tensorly}.
 In order to employ our matrix-matrix multiplication method, we reshape the tensor into a matrix.
 We assumed that the input matrix is random and sparse in our sense (data are generated similar to section \ref{sec:matrixmultiplication}).
 The input is a tensor of size $1000 \times 16 \times 16$ and we applied 10 iterations for learning.
 Regression with sparse multiplication and standard multiplication takes 18.2 and 35 seconds respectively.
 Therefore, employing sparsity can lead to a faster regression process.
 Note that, in the tensor regression process we only substitute standard multiplication with sparse multiplication therefore, the accuracy rate is the same in both experiments.